TheCynosure/CynOS/README.md

 I will try and update the repository with most of the reference material that I am using to build this project.
 Some of the files also have links to their sources if they are based on someone elses work.

-Here is what I have used and benefitted from so far:
+Here is what I have used and benefited from so far:

 http://arjunsreedharan.org/post/82710718100/kernel-101-lets-write-a-kernel